 How do I apply to study in a Queensland Government school?

-Prospective students can either apply online, or complete an
+apply online or complete an

-EQI's application form.
-Once you have completed the form in English you will need to send it to EQI with the required supporting documentation attached.
-Applications are assessed primarily on the basis of a student's academic records and English language proficiency.
+Entry requirements (PDF, 630KB) are assessed primarily on the basis of a student's academic records and English language proficiency.
 Students who have limited English proficiency may be made an offer on the condition that they first successfully complete an intensive English language course (High School Preparation) prior to enrolment in mainstream schooling.
 Find out

 how to apply.

 Prospective students are encouraged to submit their completed applications with all the necessary documentation prior to the

 application cut-off dates to ensure that we have sufficient time to process the application.
 Applications should be submitted no later than three months prior to the commencement of the student's course to ensure you receive your

 student visa in time to arrive for your course.